 Understanding MCC safety requires understanding what the body actually does with it — and the answer is: essentially nothing, by design.

-Microcrystalline cellulose is an insoluble dietary fiber.
-Humans do not produce the enzyme cellulase, which would be required to break down the beta-1,4-glycosidic bonds in cellulose chains.
-As a result, MCC passes through the gastrointestinal tract largely intact, is not absorbed into the bloodstream, and is excreted without systemic exposure.
+Humans cannot digest microcrystalline cellulose because their bodies do not produce the enzyme cellulase, which is required to break down the beta-1,4-glycosidic bonds in cellulose chains.
+Therefore, MCC passes through the gastrointestinal tract largely intact, it does not enter the bloodstream, and the body excretes it without causing systemic exposure.

 This non-absorbable nature is not a deficiency — it is the property that makes MCC both safe and functionally useful: